These are the terms and conditions on which we supply goods to you.

 - to reflect changes in relevant laws and regulatory requirements; and

-- More significant changes to the goods.
-In addition, as we informed you in the description of the goods on our website, we may make certain changes to the goods, but if we do so we will notify you and you may then contact us to end the contract before the changes take effect and receive a refund for any goods paid for but not received.
+- In addition, as we informed you in the description of the goods on our website, we may make certain changes to the goods, but if we do so we will notify you and you may then contact us to end the contract before the changes take effect and receive a refund for any goods paid for but not received.

 Providing the Goods